MadPatrick/somfy/README.md

 ```
 192.168.1.1 1234-1234-1234.local
 ```
+192.168.1.1 is the IP of your Somfy box
+1234-1234-1234 is the PIN number of your Somfy box and don't forget to add .local to the PIN number

 3. To be able to run the local test tool, also install:
  - ```pip3 install console-menu```